phillipashford/us-mass-shootings-1966-2022/README.md

 ### Gun Law Data

 The gun law data used in this project was obtained from the [Rand Corporation](https://www.rand.org/pubs/tools/TL354.html).
-This database contains state-level information on background check laws and permit to purchase laws, along with estimates of household firearm ownership from 1980 to 2015.
+This database contains state-level information on background check laws and permit to purchase laws from 1980 to 2015.

 ### Gun Ownership Data